D3lt4lph4/papers/docs/imageclassif/imagenet.md

 ## Results

-Comparison of results on ILSVRC-2010 test set (lower the better, last line Krizhevsky network).
+Comparison of results on ILSVRC-2010 test set (the lower the better, last line Krizhevsky network).

 | Model | Top-1 | Top-5 |
 |-------|-------|-------|